xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    To obtain filename with MapID and ItemID in the filename string, here is a tip:

    .. code-block:: ruby
+      :linenos:
+      :caption: Get Map-index as part of filename

       ReportNavItem
       NavIndex = $repVal1